2016-2017 ACC Basketball Preview (Updated)

 The Atlantic Coast Conference enters the 2016-2017 season having dominated the NCAA Tournament overall for a second consecutive year- and that was without a Louisville team that, in a questionable move, took itself out of the postseason picture.
 Also for the second year in a row, more than 20% of the top 100 recruits in the country are headed to the ACC.
 The conference adapted more quickly than any other to the shortened shot clock, with offensive efficiency suddenly replacing suffocating defense as the defining characteristic of the ACC's best teams, and that change resulted in an exciting new brand of basketball for fans.
-Unfortunately, the conference was hit harder by NBA Draft departures than it was a season ago, and the combination of a large graduating class and a coaching change at Georgia Tech means that there will again be a team that struggles so much in nonconference play that it hurts the conference's chances for extra NCAA Tournament bids.
-The talent at the top of the conference means that placing four teams in the Elite 8 again seems possible, albeit unrealistic; still, if every team is eligible for postseason play, the ACC should again put eight or possibly even nine teams in the NCAA Tournament field, and that includes the clear favorite to win the NCAA Championship.
+Unfortunately, the conference was hit harder by NBA Draft departures than it was a season ago, and the combination of a large graduating class and a coaching change at Georgia Tech means that there will now be two teams that struggle so much in nonconference play that they hurts the conference's chances for extra NCAA Tournament bids.
+The talent at the top of the conference means that placing four teams in the Elite 8 again seems possible, albeit unrealistic; still, if every team is eligible for postseason play, the ACC could place nine or possibly even ten teams in the NCAA Tournament field, and that includes the clear favorite to win the NCAA Championship.

 Duke Blue Devils